YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

   template ``index.android.html`` for the ``Body`` mojit.
-- Modify the ``routes.json`` or ``routes.yaml`` file so that the route object ``mojito_view`` uses regular expressions to capture any path that has the word "mojito" or "Mojito" in it.
+- Modify the ``routes.json`` or ``routes.yaml`` file so that the route object ``mojito_view`` uses regular expressions to capture any path that has the word "yui" or "YUI" in it.

 .. _08_adv_config-term: